 Four Houses are Built

-Rosa, Daniel and Felix assist in the construction of 4 homes in varying styles.
+Rosa and Felix assist in the construction of 4 homes in varying styles.
 This was the year the standard Inshuti house model was developed.
-They also visited Solome, 1 year after the building of her house, to find that she had made it into a home.
-The family was living together once again, the children were in school and clean, happy and healthy.
+They also visited Solome, one year after building her house, to find that she’d made it into a home.
+The family was living together once again, the children were clean, in school, happy and healthy.

 Inshuti Becomes a Non-Profit

 Rosa decides that Inshuti needs to become official.
-A board is formed and 501(c)3 paperwork is filed.
+Katie and Jayinee become board members and 501(c)3 paperwork is filed.

 2016 Fundraising Begins